 The Huion h610 pro offers a surprisingly good value.
 It has all the important features you could expect of a graphics tablet, it handles well and it doesn’t lag.

 It seems to be modeled after the Wacom Intuos Pro, which is a lot more expensive.
-Even the “cheaper” Wacom Pen & Touch costs more than the Huion.
+Even the “less expensive” Wacom Pen & Touch costs more than the Huion.
 And if you prefer a smoother drawing surface, the Huion could even come out on top.

 What makes it Pro compared to the original version?
 There’s a bigger drawing area and a micro-USB port, the resolution is higher and so is the report rate.